gen-iality/apigen/resources/docs/source/.compare.md

 APIs for Google Analitycs Stats
 <!-- START_8eff85d72c7dd1a965e3957aff777574 -->
-## Consulting Query for Google Analitycs Stats:
+## Query for Google Analytics Stats

 Recieve a body json to give all the stats related about pageviews, users and sessions filtered by a pagePath consulted.